Angel: Bible

 Paul the Apostle acknowledges good (2 Cor 11:14; Gal 1:8; 4:14) and evil angels in his writings.
 According to 1 Corinthians 6:3, angels will be judged by God, implying that angels can be both good and evil.
 Some scholars suggest that Gal 3:19 means that the Law of Moses was introduced by angels rather than God, combined with his statements in Galatians, implies a negative role.
-In Colossians 2:18, he criticizes the worship of angels.
+In Colossians 2:18, Paul criticizes the worship of angels.